cscart/docs/en/user_guide/addons/seo/301_redirects.rst

 .. important ::

-	Redirect from an object will work only if this object was not found.
+    **A redirect from an object will work only if this object was not found.** A disabled object still exists, even though it can't be viewed on the storefront.
+That's why the redirect from that object won't work.
+But if you delete the object or change its SEO name, the redirect will work.

 Redirects can be added to this list authomatically or manually: